The White Magic Error and Charismatic Re-Definition of the Occult

 Here Mr. Green baldly asserts that occult religions make no claim upon practitioners for “love, holiness or the service of others.”
 He appears to think that he, in his religion, has the corner on these attributes.
 But this is simply not true.

-Some occult teachings are avowedly selfish and evil—e.g. some violent satanic sects and those that glorify self-indulgence—but only a few.
+Some occult teachings are avowedly selfish and evil—e.g. some overtly wicked satanic sects and those that glorify self-indulgence—but only a few.
 Many or most occultists strive, or appear to strive, for what is good and right.
 That they may be mistaken is another issue.
 True, they are on the wrong path.
 But for Mr. Green to accuse them all of being selfish, unloving, etc., is unfair and self-righteous—not to mention blindly hypocritical, since he himself has been seduced by the occult.

-Take yoga teachers: in his book Mr. Green condemns them, apparently not realizing that it is fundamental to their teachings to practice love and to put away selfishness and pride (“ego,” as they say).
-So also in other religions: the “Sufi ethic” has been described by one mystic writer, Kabir Helminsky, as “chivalry,” meaning “heroic sacrifice and generosity.”5 Sufis teach that the way to realize chivalry in one’s life, and the way to be transformed into a more loving person, is to know the love of God through occult experiences similar to Charismatic soaking.
+Take yoga teachers: in his book Mr. Green condemns them, apparently not realizing that it is fundamental to their teachings to practice love and to put away selfishness and pride (or “ego,” as they say).
+So it is also in other religions.
+The “Sufi ethic” has been described by one mystic writer, Kabir Helminsky, as “chivalry,” meaning “heroic sacrifice and generosity.”5 Sufis teach that the way to realize chivalry in one’s life, and the way to be transformed into a more loving person, is to know the love of God through occult experiences similar to Charismatic soaking.
 Mr. Helminski says we must overcome the slavery of our attractions and see “beyond the veil of selfishness” to prepare ourselves for contact with the divine reality of love, for “Without the power of Love, we can only follow our egos and the desires of the world.”
 6 The end of the Sufi path should be, he says, complete selflessness so that one can serve in love.7

 The White Magic error and the re-defining of “occult”

-Webster’s New Collegiate Dictionary:
+Webster’s New Collegiate Dictionary defines ‘occult’ as follows: